 Described by The Guardian ”a composer who knows what he wants and how to acheive it”, Francesco Antonioni is a composer of orchestral and chamber music, ballet and opera.
 Commissioned by major orchestras and music festivals around the world, his music has been played by Antonio Pappano, Vladimir and Dimitri Ashkenazy, George Benjamin, Evelyn Glennie, Yuri Bashmet and Beatrice Rana,

 Francesco Antonioni is a composer of orchestral and chamber music, ballet and opera.

-His works has been commissioned by major orchestras and music festivals around the world, such as the Accademia Nazionale di Santa Cecilia (Rome), Ensemble Modern (Frankfurt), Birmingham Contemporary Music Group (UK), MiTo Settembre Musica (Turin and Milan), the Biennale di Venezia (2001, 2010, 2016), and Albany Symphony Orchestra (USA).
+His works have been commissioned by major orchestras and music festivals around the world, such as the Accademia Nazionale di Santa Cecilia (Rome), Ensemble Modern (Frankfurt), Birmingham Contemporary Music Group (UK), MiTo Settembre Musica (Turin and Milan), the Biennale di Venezia (2001, 2010, 2016), and Albany Symphony Orchestra (USA).
 His music has been performed by world renowned artists like Antonio Pappano, George Benjamin, Vladimir Ashkenazy, Evelyn Glennie, Yuri Bashmet, Beatrice Rana, and since 2009 has been represented and published by Ricordi.

 Francesco Antonioni’s music originates from intellectual curiosity and cultural investigation, blending the complex rhythms of post-minimalism into melodies with Mediterranean roots and provenance.

 In 2014, performances of Gli occhi che si fermano, conducted by Sir Antonio Pappano with the orchestra of Santa Cecilia, were highly acclaimed by public and critics alike: ’A consecration of a composer’, wrote the Corriere della Sera.